eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 ### Valid test requests for testing

-use these snippets for testing purposes.
+Use these snippets for testing purposes.

 ```json
 {